 However, every woman can have luteal phase changes from time to time.
-The National Institutes of Health says that an endometrial biopsy cannot tell the difference between fertile and infertile women.
-It does not recommend it as a routine infertility test.
+The National Institutes of Health says that an endometrial biopsy cannot tell the difference between fertile and infertile women, therefore it does not recommend the biopsy as a routine infertility test.

 Pelvic ultrasound may also help your doctor measure the thickness of the lining.

 Treatment depends on your overall health and whether or not you are trying to get pregnant.
 Any health conditions that can lead to luteal phase defect should be appropriately treated.